-A.(3) Describe how future governing body members will be selected as vacancies arise.
+A.(3) Provide a clear and appropriate process or plan for selecting new Governing Body members that is focused on selecting quality leaders who have the identified skills necessary to govern the proposed school.
+Describe how future governing body members will be selected as vacancies arise.